Rinbo/clubhouse-v2/worklog.md

 ## ClubUser

-- ClubUserDto is extremely inefficient.
-Getting a ClubUserDto requires fetching all ClubUsers in the given club and searching that lists for the children and parents of the given ClubUser.
+- ~~ClubUserDto is extremely inefficient.
+Getting a ClubUserDto requires fetching all ClubUsers in the given club and searching that lists for the children and~~
+  ~~parents of the given ClubUser.
 This has to be fixed.
 Perhaps make separate call for children and parents?
-Just give ids?
+Just give ids?~~
-- Evaluate passing a BaseUserDto of the parents as well instead of just the userIds.
-This will make the frontend more efficient.
+- ~~Evaluate passing a BaseUserDto of the parents as well instead of just the userIds.
+This will make the frontend more efficient.~~
-- Remove club from club user dto.
-Delegate to club context.

 ## Team